SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 #### Step 3: Identify invitations

-Use [HTTP GET](https://docs.microsoft.com/en-us/rest/api/datashare/consumerinvitations/listinvitations) to list the invitations.
+Use [HTTPS GET](https://docs.microsoft.com/en-us/rest/api/datashare/consumerinvitations/listinvitations) to list the invitations.
 The invitation information will be used to subscribe to the data sets.

 **REST API**